KhartesViewer/khartes/README.md

-The TIFF loader will display the maximum possible range of the volume that you can create from the TIFF files, which in most cases would vastly exceed the capacity of your computer.
+The TIFF loader will display the maximum possible range of the volume that you can create from the TIFF files, which in most cases would vastly exceed the memory (RAM) of your computer.

 By adjusting these numbers in the TIFF loader dialog box, you specify the `Min` (minimum)